Andrew0613/Andrew0613/README.md

 ### Glad to see you here!
-I am a  student from Beijing Institute of Technology.
-My major is artificial intelligence.
-My research interests are deep learning and computer vision
+I am currently a joint PhD student in Shanghai Jiao Tong University and Shanghai AI Lab, supervised by Prof. Chao Dong.
+I will receive my Bachelor degree from Beijing Institute of Technology in 2023.

 <br/>